 More Dog Breeds and Further Research

-Always be sure to do thorough research on breed-specific traits before bringing a dog into your home and, remember, that every dog is a big commitment.
+Kai Kens are wonderful dogs.
+But always be sure to do thorough research on breed-specific traits before bringing a dog into your home and, remember, that every puppy is a big commitment.

-If you are interested in dog breeds similar to the Kai Ken, take a look at:
+If you are interested in breeds similar to the Kai Ken, take a look at the following dogs: